From DIY15: How the fuck…? led by Katherine Araniello & Teresa Albor (image courtesy of the artists)

-RRR5 (2019-21) will consider the idea of managing the radical (or radicalising the management) and aims to rethink, reposition, and reimagine how art that operates and thinks ‘differently’ is created, produced, peopled, framed, funded, represented and contextualised.
-The project will ask what forms of management and methodologies of production might be more appropriate and effective for radical new forms of artistic practice?
+RRR5 (2019-21) is considering the idea of what it means to manage the radical (or radicalise the management) and aims to rethink, reposition, and reimagine how art that operates and thinks ‘differently’ is created, produced, peopled, framed, funded, represented and contextualised.
+The project is asking what forms of management and methodologies of production might be more appropriate and effective for radical new forms of artistic practice?

 Live Art has always broken the rules of cultural production and consumption.
 Defying markets and the traditional economies and exchanges of art and performance, Live Art is often intrinsically collaborative, process based, context specific and audience centred.
 Live Art is, in many ways, a research engine driven by artists who are working across forms, contexts and spaces to open up new artistic models, new languages for the representation of ideas, and new ways of activating audiences and intervening in public life.
 Live Art challenges who is making art, how they are making it, where they are making it, and who they are making it for.
 For many black, women, queer, disabled, trans, working class and other socially marginalised artists Live Art offers a site to break apart traditions of representation and explore the construction and performance of identity.
 For many politicised, artist-activists Live Art offers new creative strategies to effect change in relation to a host of urgent and complex socio-political issues.